Learn more about the history, the research, and the team behind THIS WAY UP

 The Anxiety Disorders Clinic provides assessment and treatment for Social Phobia, Panic Disorder and Agoraphobia, Obsessive Compulsive Disorder, Generalized Anxiety Disorder, Body Dysmorphic Disorder, Specific Phobia and Depression.
 Treatment programs are conducted over the internet, or on individual face-to-face bases.

-THIS WAY UP Clinic was founded in 1998 as ‘CLIMATE’ (Clinicians’ Mate) by Professor Gavin Andrews.
-Our online Cognitive Behaviour Therapy (CBT) courses were developed by a group of academic and clinical staff at the Clinical Research Unit of Anxiety and Depression (CRUfAD) at St Vincent’s Hospital, Sydney and University of New South Wales (UNSW) Faculty of Medicine.
+THIS WAY UP was founded in 1998 as ‘CLIMATE’ (Clinicians’ Mate) by Professor Gavin Andrews.
+Our online Cognitive Behaviour Therapy (CBT) programs were developed by a group of academic and clinical staff at the Clinical Research Unit of Anxiety and Depression (CRUfAD) at St Vincent’s Hospital, Sydney and University of New South Wales (UNSW) Faculty of Medicine.

 In 2009, Climate was officially launched to all clinicians in Australia and re-named ‘CRUfADclinic’, recognising our origins as a virtual clinic from a research unit (CRUfAD).
 Over the years, CRUfADclinic made several changes.

 THIS WAY UP is frequently cited in the media, and has helped thousands of individuals through this website.
-We hope you, a family member, or a friend can be the next one to benefit from our courses.
+We hope you, a family member, or a friend can be the next one to benefit from our programs.
 We’re here to show you the way up.